This page is for prospective students from Saudi Arabia.

 - You pay only £150 per year of study for access to the National Health Service, so there is no need for expensive health insurance while studying at Dundee.

 We have an excellent employment record.
-96% of our graduates are in employment or further study 6 months after graduation.
+95.8% of our graduates are in employment or further study 6 months after graduation.
+(Destination of Leavers from Higher Education, June 2017)

 Benefits of a British degree